e121016373/node-api/README.md

 }
 ```

-2. `POST /api/auth/login` to login a user, <b>it will return a `auth-token`, and you will need to include it in the headers of all of the following endpoints</b>
+2. `POST /api/auth/login` to login a user, <b>it will return a `token`, and you will need to put the token in `auth-token` of the headers of all of the following endpoints</b>

 Example body: same as above